NovoNordisk-OpenSource/connector.sharepoint/README.md

 ## Usage with connector package

-Here is an example how it can be used with connector package and configuration YAML file (for more information take a look at the connector package):
+Here is an example how it can be used with {connector} package and configuration YAML file (for more information take a look at the {connector} package):

 ``` r
 # Connect using configuration file